 The Missouri Development Finance Board Infrastructure Facilities Refunding Revenue Bonds (City of Independence, Missouri - Crackerneck Creek Project) Series 2021 (the "Series 2021 Bonds") are issuable only as fully registered bonds, without coupons, in the denomination of \$5,000 or any integral multiple thereof.
-Principal of and semiannual interest on the Series 2021 Bonds will be paid from moneys available therefore under the Indenture (herein defined) by UMB Bank, N.A., Kansas City, Missouri, as Trustee and Paying Agent.
+Principal of and semiannual interest on the Series 2021 Bonds will be paid from moneys available therefor under the Indenture (herein defined) by UMB Bank, N.A., Kansas City, Missouri, as Trustee and Paying Agent.
 Principal of the Series 2021 Bonds will be due as shown on the inside cover page.
-Interest on the Series 2021 Bonds will be payable on each March 1 and September 1, beginning on 1, 20.
+Interest on the Series 2021 Bonds will be payable on each March 1 and September 1, beginning on September 1, 2021.
 The payment of debt service on the Series 2021 Bonds is on parity with the payment of debt service on the Series 2015C Bonds (as defined herein) which will remain outstanding.
 Such bonds, together with any additional parity bonds which may be issued under the Indenture are referred to herein as the "Bonds."

-The Series 2021 Bonds are being issued to (i) refund and redeem obligations of the Board, (ii) fund an account of the Debt Service Reserve Fund (defined herein) or the cost of obtaining a Debt Service Reserve Policy (defined herein) for the Series 2021 Bonds, and (iii) pay costs of issuance related to the Series 2021 Bonds.
+The Series 2021 Bonds are being issued to provide funds, together with other funds available for such purpose, to (i) refund and redeem obligations of the Board relating to the Crackerneck Creek Redevelopment Area, and (ii) pay costs of issuance related to the Series 2021 Bonds.
+Other funds available to the City for such purpose will be used to fund an account of the Debt Service Reserve Fund (defined herein) for the Series 2021 Bonds.
 See "PLAN OF FINANCE - Refunded Bonds."